ckrybus/crispy-bulma/README.md

 # django-crispy-bulma

-**This project is a work in progress.
+**This project is an early work in progress.
+You should not use this package yet, as it is poorly documented and is missing many important features.
 We'll remove this header when it's ready to use.**

-Release 0.0.1 is simply a structural/branding change.

 ## About